pwiniarski1991/birthdayList/README.md

 # Front-End Developer Task -  Astronomy Photo Of the Day based birthday calendar

+A simple, Javascript based task checking your frontend development skills.
+Do not use any framework (VueJS, React etc.), do note use Bootstrap.
+Layout should be responsive, working both on desktop/ipad/phones.
+No jQuery please.

 1. Sign-up for free *NASA API* key https://api.nasa.gov/index.html#apply-for-an-api-key to use the *APOD API* - https://api.nasa.gov/api.html#apod for this project.